-When you are in the “Wake Up Eager Zone” you feel confident, interested, energized and committed.
-You take pride in your work and in the company you work for and your performance is consistent and reliable.
+When employees are in the “Wake Up Eager Zone” they feel confident, interested, energized and committed.
+They take pride in their work, they contribute their talents generously and their performance is consistent and reliable.

-It just feels good to be "in the zone" and, as a leader, you want the people on your team to be "in the zone" too.
-But what do you do when you have a person on your team who’s obviously not there?
-What would you do if Jim were on your team?
+As a leader, you want the people on your team to be "in the wake up eager zone" .
+But what do you do when they aren't energized, consistent and reliable?
+What if Jim were on your team?

-There's a clear dis-connect here.
+There's often a dis-connect here.
 Managers and Leaders HAVE to HAVE the conversation about performance, and most don't.
 Here's what you need to do:

-Gallup Research tells us that 3 out of 4 people are not using their strengths on the job, and not using your strengths on the job keeps people out of the "Wake Up Eager Zone".
+Gallup's research tells us that 3 out of 4 people are not using their strengths on the job, and not using your strengths on the job keeps people out of the "Wake Up Eager Zone."

 You have to determine (VERIFY) whether "Jim" is a good fit for the job.

 Okay, now you know what you do.
-And you have free tools to help you - like the Dashboard of Priorities steps and the Complimentary Online Class.
-There are no excuses.
+And you have free tools to help you; there are no excuses.

 Have the conversation with "Jim."
 He'll be relieved.
 He knows he's not been doing well.
 You'll be relieved because you've done and said what needed to be done, and you've been a good leader.

 Use the R.E.V. process to have honest, honoring, and direct conversations with any employee who's not in the "Wake Up Eager Zone."
 Your personal, professional, and business success depends on it!